cert-manager/website/content/docs/usage/certificate.md

 **FEATURE STATE**: This feature is available since cert-manager 1.12.

+The field `cleanupPolicy` can be used on the Certificate resource to configure whether cert-manager should remove the leftover Secret resource when the Certificate is deleted.

-`cleanupPolicy` is when this field is set to `OnDelete`, the owner reference is always created on the Secret resource and the secret will be automatically removed when the certificate resource is deleted.
-When this field is set to `Never`, the owner reference is never created on the Secret resource and the secret will not be automatically removed when the certificate resource is deleted.
+When this field is set to `OnDelete`, the Secret resource will automatically be removed when the Certificate is deleted.
+That works by adding an owner reference on the Secret resource.

+When this field is set to `Never`, the Secret resource is preserved when the Certificate is deleted.

-If the value of this field is unset this field "inherits" the value of the flag `--default-secret-cleanup-policy`.
+When this field is unset, the value of the flag `--default-secret-cleanup-policy` is used.

 ```yaml
 apiVersion: cert-manager.io/v1